Skip to main content

 Not only does diaphragmatic breathing help calm your body and help you deal with stress better, but it also helps strengthen a muscle essential to inner core function, stability and pressure management.
 The diaphragm is a dome-shaped muscle that sits inside your lower ribcage.
 Together with the deep abdominal muscle and the pelvic floor muscles, it works to add stability and support to your spine, abdomen and pelvis.
 For people who experience low back pain, research has shown that the diaphragm doesn't move as much and is in an elevated position compared to people without back pain.

-The coordination of the inner core, including the diaphragm, abdominal muscle and pelvic floor muscles, is also essential for bowel and bladder control and pressure management.
-Many people who experience urinary incontinence could benefit from posture retraining to improve the position and function of the diaphragm as well as the coordination with the deep inner core to improve bladder control.
+The coordination of the inner core, including the diaphragm, abdominal muscle, and pelvic floor muscles, is also essential for bowel and bladder control and pressure management.
+Many people who experience urinary incontinence or pelvic organ prolapse could benefit from training their diaphragm and inner core muscles to work more efficiently and effectively.

 Practice this diaphragmatic breathing exercise to heal your body and brain.